Scroll to the bottom of the page to download PDF versions of the checklists!

 Re-opening for Curbside Pickup Only

-- Install a stand with a physical barrier for protection.
+- Install a stand with a transparent physical barrier for protection.
 Consider installing a stand outside your store with plexiglass to accept payments.

 - Get creative with window displays and merchandising.
-Redo your window displays to show off new or popular merchandise, discounted items, and relevant products (masks, grocery staples, hand sanitizer etc.).
+Re-do your window displays to show off new or popular merchandise, discounted items, and relevant products (masks, grocery staples, hand sanitizer etc.).

-- Place signage in the window: put up signs to let customers know you are open for curbside pickup and/or delivery.
+- Place signage in the window: Put up signs to let customers know you are open for curbside pickup and/or delivery.
 You can also use signage to remind customers about social distancing procedures, your updated return/exchange policy, and store cleanliness or sanitation measures.

-- Offer customers hand sanitizer.
+- Offer customers hand sanitizer wherever touch is unavoidable.

 - Stagger employee shifts.
 In order to promote social distance, schedule a maximum number of employees per shift (2 or 3 employees per shift etc.)

 - Implement proper hygiene and social distances practices.
 Communicate new health and safety procedures to staff.
-Ensure proper hand washing, santizining, and overall cleanliness.
+Ensure proper hand washing, sanitizing, and overall cleanliness.
 Place signs in the store to remind employees to wash their hands, sanitize, and keep at a safe distance from one another.

 - Conduct a physical inventory count to verify inventory amounts.
-Record losses of inventory that is damaged/expired/spoiled.
+Record losses of inventory that is damaged / expired / spoiled.
 You’ll want to make sure that the inventory you have counted matches stock levels in your POS or inventory management system.

 - Review your inventory to decide what needs to be discounted and promoted immediately to bring in cash flow and to minimize your most outdated stock.